ncsa/MayomicsVC/README.md

 Another issue with declaring sub workflows exists when there is a dependency between two tasks that belong to two separate workflows.
 A workflow which is included as a sub workflow inside another workflow will have issues with accessing variables from the task which is a part of the workflow which was imported.

+These issues can be resolved by specifying `output` block at the end of each component workflow.
+Then the master workflow can use those output variables to specify inputs to the downstream components. - TO-DO must test in our context

 ----------------------